-John Dunn has just completed his PhD in English Studies at Queen Mary's School of English and Drama.
+Dr John Dunn has recently received his PhD in English Studies at Queen Mary's School of English and Drama.
 His work focuses on the practice and theory of poetry in the US, especially contemporary debates on lyric, reading and interpretation, the history of small press publications and more.
 He lives and works in London.

 Muhammad Sheeraz received his PhD on linguistic critique of Pakistani-American fiction from International Islamic University (IIU) Islamabad.
 He taught at the Department of Asian Languages and Civilizations at University of Colorado at Boulder for one academic year (2016/2017).
 From January to June, 2016, he was a postdoctoral researcher at University of North Carolina Wilmington, working on "'Every Writer is Dangerous': Silencing in Urdu Literature".
 He is the co-editor of Me’yar, a bilingual research journal housed at Faculty of Languages and Literature in IIU, and co-editor of the Journal of Contemporary Poetics.
 His Urdu novel, Saasa, was published in December 2018.
 Currently, he is assistant professor of English at the IIU.